The Ins and Outs of Influencer Marketing

 The Exposure Co

-After graduating from QUT with a bachelor of Business/Journalism, Harrison went on to work in what she describes as ‘agency land’.
-It was here where Harrison met her two co-founders of The Exposure Co and where they first conceived of their business plan.
+After graduating from QUT with a Bachelor of Business/Journalism, Harrison went on to work in what she describes as ‘agency land’.
+It was here where Harrison met her two co-founders of The Exposure Co and where they first conceived their business plan.